mhtvsSFrpHdE/yet-another-gpu-partition-guide/README.md

 ## Verify gpu compatibility
 Install Windows feature "Windows Sandbox", open Sandbox and check if the sandbox is GPU accelerated.
+- `dxdiag`
-Go to sandbox device manager and check your graphics card model appears under Display adapters category
+- Go to sandbox device manager and check your graphics card model
+appears under Display adapters category
+- Just run a game or something

 If true, you gpu or driver verson does support GPU partition.
 Otherwise give up and swap to newer GPU.